-Although this downtown hotspot isn’t technically a craft brewery, few pairings are as natural as beer and brats.
+Although this Old Town hotspot isn’t technically a craft brewery, few pairings are as natural as beer and brats.
 All of the restaurant’s sausages are made in “haüs,” as are the soft pretzels and Belgian fries.
-Wash it all down with your choice of brews from Germany, Belgium and North America while playing a rousing game of giant Jenga or ping pong on the patio.
+Wash it all down with your choice of brews from Germany, Belgium and North America while playing a rousing game of giant Jenga or corn hole on the patio.

 Download your copy of the free Old Town Scottsdale Ale Trail!